mastodon/documentation/content/en/admin/prerequisites.md

 systemctl restart fail2ban
 ```

-## Install a firewall and only whitelist SSH, HTTP and HTTPS ports
+## Install a firewall and only allow SSH, HTTP and HTTPS ports

 First, install iptables-persistent.
 During installation it will ask you if you want to keep current rules–decline.